nishanthvijayan/CoderCalendar-Extensions/README.md

 - [Chrome Extension](https://chrome.google.com/webstore/detail/coders-calendar/bageaffklfkikjigoclfgengklfnidll).

 ### FIREFOX
 If you're a Firefox user, you can download Coder Calendar's latest Firefox release zip file from [here](https://github.com/nishanthvijayan/CoderCalendar-Extensions/releases/latest).
-To install it, following these instuctions:
+To install it, follow these instuctions:

  1. Open `about:debugging` in a new tab